PrecisionCalc

 Visual Basic Projects, Excel VBA Macros,

-You can use xlPrecision in your programming code, such as Visual Basic projects, Excel VBA macros, Word VBA macros, any other application's VBA macros, or from any other code that can call a COM (ActiveX, OLE) server.
+You can use xlPrecision in your programming code, such as Visual Basic projects, Excel VBA macros, Access VBA macros, Word VBA macros, any other application's VBA macros, or from any other code that can call a COM (ActiveX, OLE) server.

 As a developer, you can freely distribute the free edition of xlPrecision to your users.
 However, if you want to distribute a paid edition of xlPrecision to your users, you must buy a distribution license to do so.